Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of your accomplishments.

 Deadlines to submit transfer of credit are applicable.
 Allow several weeks’ time for the other institution to process official transcript requests and mail the transcript to our office.

-- December graduates complete all of their requirements with fall semester courses.
+- December graduates must complete all of their requirements with fall semester courses.

-- May graduates complete all of their requirements with spring semester courses.
+- April graduates must complete all of their requirements with spring semester courses.

 Graduation means earning your degree.
 Participating in the Commencement ceremony does not automatically mean you have graduated.
 Even if you do not intend to participate in the Commencement ceremony, you must still apply to graduate.